ceeoinnovations/prev-ceeoinnovations/_projects/SymbIOTics.markdown

 ![Backpack](Backpack_for_SPIKE_Prime/backpack.png){:.small}
 # SymbIOTics
 ##  An IoT Platform Designed for Elementary School Classrooms
 SymbIOTics is an Internet of Things platform designed for elementary school students.
-The Internet of Things is any network of physical devices that can share information over the internet.
-IoT technology has the power to revolutionize how we communicate with the devices we use every day and has the potential to help solve some of the world’s largest problems.
-As more products are engineered to be internet enabled, it is important that we start teaching young students about smart, connected products.
-Currently, there are no educational platforms that enable elementary school students to build their own IoT systems.
-Sara developed the SymbIOTics system as her undergraduate senior honors thesis as a way to introduce elementary school students to the Internet of Things by allowing them to build their own smart connected products.
+Since there were no educational platforms that enabled elementary school students to build their own IoT systems Sara developed the SymbIOTics system as her undergraduate senior honors thesis as a way to introduce elementary school students to the Internet of Things by allowing them to build their own smart connected products.
 </div>

 <!--document creates a grid of documentss--------------------->